thomasspitaler/craft-docker/README.md

 [docker-compose](https://docs.docker.com/compose/) is used to orchestrate 3 containers based on `nginx`, `php-fpm`, and `PostgreSQL`.

-The `php-fpm` container also includes a postgres client as well as the Google Cloud SDK to facilitate backing up to and restoring from google cloud storage.
+The `php-fpm` container also includes a postgres client as well as the Google Cloud SDK to facilitate backing up to and restoring from Google Cloud Storage.
 See [thomasspitaler/craft-scripts](https://github.com/thomasspitaler/craft-scripts) for scripts to backup and restore the Craft cms database and assets.

 ## Installation